NEMESIS-7/Library_Management_System/README.md

   - `void removeBook()`: Removes a book from the library by title.
   - `void displayBooks()`: Displays all books currently in the library.
   - `void searchBook()`: Searches for a book by title in the library.
-  - `void availableBooks()`: Displays all books that are currently available or have been available at some point.

 ## Installation